Decompositions of commutative monoid congruences and binomial ideals: Character witnesses and false witnesses

-\begin{defn} Fix a binomial ideal $I \subseteq \kk[Q]$ in a finitely generated commutative monoid algebra over a field~$\kk$.
-A mesoprimary decomposition of~$I$ is \emph{characteristic} if every $J$-witness for every mesoprimary component~$J$ is a character $I$-witness. \end{defn}
+\begin{defn} Fix a cellular binomial ideal $I \subseteq \kk[Q]$ in a finitely generated commutative monoid algebra over a field~$\kk$.
+A mesoprimary decomposition of~$I$ is \emph{characteristic} if every cogenerator for every mesoprimary component is a character $I$-witness. \end{defn}

-Next comes the true analogue of Theorem~\ref{t:coprincipal}, closer in spirit than even Theorem~\ref{t:coprincipal'}, because we take pains here to eliminate redundancy systematically.
-It is an analogue rather than an arithmetization because the eliminated witnesses are different here than in the combinatorial case, as demonstrated by the previous examples.

-\begin{thm} Fix a finitely generated commutative monoid~$Q$ and a field\/~$\kk$. \mbox{Every} binomial ideal $I \subseteq \kk[Q]$ admits a characteristic mesoprimary decomposition.
-In particular, $I$ is the intersection of the coprincipal ideals cogenerated by its character~witnesses. \end{thm}
+\begin{thm} Fix $I$, a cellular binomial ideal. $I$ admits a characteristic mesoprimary decomposition.
+In fact, $I$ is the intersection of the coprincipal ideals cogenerated by its character witnesses.
+More generally, if $I$ is expressed as an intersection of coprincipal components of~$I$, then any component cogenerated by a false witness is~redundant. \end{thm}

-Equivalently, in the coprincipal decomposition from Theorem~\ref{t:coprincipal'}, the components for false witnesses can be thrown out (with their testimony).
+In particular, the components for false witnesses can be thrown out (with their testimony) from the coprincipal decomposition in Theorem~\ref{t:coprincipal'} for a cellular binomial~ideal.